chaotictoejam/serverless-dungeon-master/dm-agent/README.md

-# Welcome to your CDK TypeScript project
+# Serverless Dungeon Master - CDK Infrastructure

-This is a blank project for CDK development with TypeScript.
+This CDK project deploys the AWS infrastructure for the Serverless Dungeon Master Agent.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.